Learn Once, Edit Anywhere: Visual Direction Transfer for Diffusion Models: Comparisons with W+ Adapter and Concept Sliders

+Extending our discussion on the limitations of ViDiT, we provide examples of failure cases in Fig.~\ref{fig:limitations}.
+When the supervision pairs encode very nuanced visual changes (e.g.\ minor modifications to nose shape), the learned direction $\mathbf{d}$ may fail to capture sufficient semantic signal to reproduce the edit faithfully.
+As demonstrated qualitatively, even in such cases ViDiT can still localize the region to be edited; the limitation lies in the resolution of detail that can be encoded within the diffusion model's conditioning space.

-\section{Comparisons with W+ Adapter and Concept Sliders}
+\section{Comparisons with \texorpdfstring{$\mathcal{W}+$}{W+} Adapter and Concept Sliders}

-We provide a qualitative comparison between the $\mathcal{W}+$ Adapter and our proposed method in Fig. \ref{fig:w-plus-comparisons}.
-Our approach effectively learns latent directions from StyleGAN, such as Gender or Age, and applies these directions to any given image, as demonstrated in Fig. \ref{fig:w-plus-comparisons}.
-In contrast, the $\mathcal{W}+$ Adapter requires finetuning the Stable Diffusion model by training a separate $\mathcal{W}+$ Adapter for each image in Fig. \ref{fig:w-plus-comparisons}.
-Our results demonstrate that our edits more accurately preserve the integrity of the input image while implementing the desired edits, such as changes in Gender or Age.
+We provide a qualitative comparison between the $\mathcal{W}+$ Adapter~\cite{li2023w-plus-adapter} and ViDiT in Fig.~\ref{fig:w-plus-comparisons}.
+ViDiT learns continuous editing directions from before-and-after image pairs and applies them to any given image without modifying the base model.
+In contrast, the $\mathcal{W}+$ Adapter requires fine-tuning Stable Diffusion by training a separate adapter module.
+Our results demonstrate that ViDiT more accurately preserves the integrity of the input image while implementing the desired edits, such as changes in Gender or Age.